 Ctrl + G that will open Google Chrome.

 import webbrowser import keyboard keyboard.add_hotkey("ctrl+g", lambda:webbrowser.get("C:/Program Files (x86)/Google/Chrome/Application/chrome.exe %s").open("http://google.com")) print("Press Ctrl+G to open Google Chrome") #deactivate with Esc keyboard.wait("Esc")

 Press Ctrl+G to open Google Chrome

-When you execute the above program then you can press Ctrl+G it will open google chrome for you.
+After you execute the above program, you can press Ctrl+G to open Google Chrome.

 webbrowser is an inbuilt Python module that is used to handle browsers in Python.
 To deactivate the hotkey you can press Esc.

 If you are on macOS, then instead of